 CE 530 Properties of Concrete and Advanced Cement-Based Composites

 This course consists of three parts.
 In the first part, basic properties of hydraulic cements, aggregates, mixture proportioning, mineral and chemical admixtures, and placement and curing are discussed.
 The second part of this course deals with mechanical properties of concrete and covers subjects such as compressive and tensile strength, multi-axial loading, composite models, fracture mechanics of concrete materials, and shrinkage cracking.
 In the second part of the course, porosity and micro-structural models are also discussed.
 The third part of this course deals with durability and deterioration mechanisms of concrete materials.
-This part of the course cover subjects such as corrosion of steel in concrete, mass transport in cementitious materials, service life prediction, and non-destructive testing.
-Advanced laboratory techniques such as calorimetric, electrical measurements, and acoustic emission are discussed.
+This part of the course cover subjects such as corrosion of steel in concrete, mass transport in cementitious materials, and service life prediction.
+Advanced laboratory techniques are also discussed.
 This course also covers emerging topics in concrete materials such as internal curing, self-consolidating concrete, fiber reinforced concrete materials, and low carbon footprint materials.

 CE 536 Introduction to Numerical Methods for Civil Engineers

 This is an entry level graduate course intended to give an introduction to widely used numerical methods through application to several civil and environmental engineering problems.
 The emphasis will be on the breadth of topics and applications; however, to the extent possible, the mathematical theory behind the numerical methods will also be presented.
 The course is expected to lay foundation for students beginning to engage in research projects that involve numerical methods.
 Student will use MATLAB as a tool in the course.
 Experience with MATLAB is not required.
 The course will be taught in an interactive setting in a computer equipped classroom.